calvintwr/bwc_poc/readme.md

 ```

-The AMM algo will:
+The AMM formula will:

-1) Calculate the exchange rate using the constant product formula
+1) Calculate the exchange rate using the constant product formula, requiring the Dick pays in SGD the equivalent of 100 USD + 0.1 USD (fees of 0.1%).
 2) Adjust Dick's balance by deducting SGD and adding 100 USD.
 3) Adds SGD into the liquidity pool.
-3) Distribute the fees (paid by Dick) proportionally to all USD liquidity providers.
+3) Distribute the fees of 0.1USD (paid by Dick) proportionally to all USD liquidity providers.